Introduction

 2. SPARTN

-SPARTN (Secure Position Augmentation for Real Time Navigation)) is an open-source RTK DGPS protocol.
-SPARTN correction data is typically transmitted from either an L-Band satellite (Inmarsat) or an MQTT server over the public internet.
-The current version (as at January 2023) is 2.0.1.
+SPARTN (Secure Position Augmentation for Real Time Navigation)) is an RTK DGPS protocol published by u-blox.
+SPARTN correction data is typically transmitted from either a geostationary L-Band satellite (Inmarsat), or an MQTT server or NTRIP caster over the public internet.
+The current version (as at February 2023) is 2.0.2.

-While the protocol itself is open-source, reception of SPARTN correction data from either an IP or L-Band source normally requires a paid subscription to a proprietary SPARTN location service e.g. u-blox PointPerfect.
+While the protocol itself is in the public domain, reception of SPARTN correction data from either an NTRIP, MQTT (IP) or L-Band source normally requires a paid subscription to a proprietary SPARTN location service e.g. u-blox Thingstream PointPerfect.
 The data is encrypted and the access credentials and decryption keys are uploaded to the SPARTN client and GNSS receiver, either manually or via a published MQTT topic.

 SPARTN diagram